CheVeraId/domainauth-spec/draft-narea-domainauth.md

 3. **Signed Attributes:**
   - MUST include the content type attribute (`1.2.840.113549.1.9.3`).
   - MUST include the message digest attribute (`1.2.840.113549.1.9.4`).
-  - MUST include the VeraId signature metadata attribute (`1.3.6.1.4.1.58708.1.0`) containing:
+  - MUST include the DomainAuth signature metadata attribute (`1.3.6.1.4.1.58708.1.0`) containing:
     - Service OID: The OID of the service for which the signature is valid.
     - Validity period: The start and end dates for signature validity.
-  - For organisation signatures, MUST include the VeraId member attribution attribute (`1.3.6.1.4.1.58708.1.2`) containing:
+  - For organisation signatures, MUST include the DomainAuth member attribution attribute (`1.3.6.1.4.1.58708.1.2`) containing:
     - A UTF8String identifying the member to whom the organisation attributes the content.
 4. **Certificate Chain:**
   - For member signatures, MUST include the member's certificate.